spyder-ide/spyder-api-docs/docs/plugin_development.rst

 #.
 Log in to your GitHub account.

 #.
-Click on the "New repository" option in the "+" menu at the top right next to your profile picture.
+Click on the :guilabel:`New repository` option in the :guilabel:`+` menu at the top right next to your profile picture.

 #.
 A dialog will appear where you can insert the repository name and some basic options, e.g.
 to initialize the repository with a README or license files.

 #.
-Click the “Create repository” button.
+Click the :guilabel:`Create repository` button.

 #.
-In the main window of the newly created repository, click on the green "Code" button and copy the clone link.
+In the main window of the newly created repository, click on the green :guilabel:`Code` button and copy the clone link.

 #.
 On your local command line, run ``git clone <repo-link>``.
    You must have Git installed and configured on your computer.